2014-2015 Physics Courses

 Introduction to Mechanics (General Physics Without Calculus)

 This course covers introductory classical mechanics, including dynamics, kinematics, momentum, energy, and gravity.
 Students considering careers in architecture or the health sciences, as well as those interested in physics for physics’ sake, should take either this course or Classical Mechanics.
 Emphasis will be placed on scientific skills, including problem solving, development of physical intuition, computational skills, scientific communication, use of technology, and development and execution of experiments.
 Seminars will incorporate discussion, exploratory, and problem-solving activities.
 In addition, the class will meet weekly to conduct laboratory work.
+(If more than one lab section is listed in the schedule, you may choose either.)
 A background in calculus is not required.
 This course or equivalent is required to take Introduction to Electromagnetism, Light, and Modern Physics (General Physics Without Calculus) in the spring.
 An optional course-within-a-course, preparing students for the MCAT, will be available for premed students and will count as part of their conference work.

 Electromagnetism and Light (Calculus-Based General Physics)